Islamic Azad University, Shiraz Branch

-The Islamic Azad University, Shiraz Branch (دانشگاه آزاد اسلامی واحد شیراز, Danushgah-e Âzad-e Eslâmi-ye Vahed-e Shiraz) is a private university located in Shiraz, Iran.
-It is a part of private chain of universities in Iran called the Islamic Azad Universities.
+The Islamic Azad University, Shiraz Branch (دانشگاه آزاد اسلامی واحد شیراز) is a private university located in Shiraz, Iran.
+It is part of a private chain of universities in Iran called the Islamic Azad Universities.

 The Islamic Azad University of Shiraz with over 290 faculty and academic staff, 82,000 square meters of educational space, 7,500 square meters of administration space, 15,200 square meters of sporting space, is the biggest private university in the southern region of Iran.

 The headquarters of the Islamic Azad University is in Tehran, Iran.
 The Islamic Azad University was founded in 1982 and currently has an enrollment of 1.7 million students, 30,000 Alumni and 35,000 Administrators making it the world's third largest.
 Over 3.5 million students have graduated from the Islamic Azad University since its establishment.
 Islamic Azad University has a total area of 16 million square meters and over 440 branches across Iran and also in other countries around the world.
 It has also international branches and universities in the U.A.E, United Kingdom, Tanzania, Lebanon, Afghanistan and Armenia and has plans to establish more branch campuses in Malaysia, Canada, and Tajikistan in the near future.

 Over the years, the university has accumulated assets estimated to be worth between $20 and $25 billion.
 The total area of the university is said to be 20 million square meters.

 Some 4 million students have graduated from this university to this date, which has made it possible for a lot of people to get access to higher educations and better employment prospects.

 In the recent years a lot of effort has been made to expand the graduate studies at the Islamic Azad University.
 The Islamic Azad University has about 200,000 Master's Degree students and about 20,000 PhD level students.

 The university system also operates a news agency similar to ANA, named "Azad News Agency".

 Islamic Azad University's activities quickly expanded throughout the country, so that today thousands of students are enrolling every year.
 Not relying on government funding, it receives charitable donations and charges tuition fees.

 The Islamic Azad University also operates some 617 schools throughout the country, these schools are known as SAMA (سما).

 The degrees and certificates issued by this university are recognized by the Ministry of Science and Higher Education.
 Post-graduate degrees have been offered in many different branches of Islamic Azad University.

 History

-Islamic Azad University of Shiraz (دانشگاه آزاد اسلامی واحد شیراز) is a private university located in Shiraz, Iran.
+Islamic Azad University of Shiraz is a private university located in Shiraz, Iran.
 It is a part of private chain of universities in Iran called the Islamic Azad Universities.

 The Islamic Azad University of Shiraz was established in 1987 and it is the biggest Private University in southern part of Iran.